-This course contains an in-depth study of functions, patterns, relations, and concepts of number systems.
-This includes linear, quadratic, radical, exponential, absolute value, and radical functions.
-This honors level course also includes a study of logarithmic and polynomial functions.
-A graphic calculator is required for instruction and assessment.
+This course contains an in-depth study of functions, patterns, relationships, and concepts of number systems.
+This includes linear, quadratic, rational, exponential, absolute value, and radical functions.
+This honors-level course also includes a study of logarithmic and polynomial functions.
+A graphing calculator is required for instruction and assessment.
 This course prepares students for further mathematical study in Pre-Calculus Honors.

 Algebra 3 Honors

 This course is designed as a bridge between Algebra 2 and Pre-Calculus.
 It focuses on developing the student’s ability to understand and apply the study of functions and advanced mathematics concepts to solve problems.
 The course includes a study of polynomial, rational, exponential, logarithmic, and trigonometric functions.
 Emphasis is on active participation through modeling, group activities, and communication in mathematics.
 Students are expected to use technology, including graphing calculators throughout the course.

 This course focuses on the development of students' abilities to understand and apply the study of functions and advanced mathematical concepts to solve problems.
 Topics include polynomial, rational, exponential, logarithmic, and trigonometric functions, in addition to sequences, series, vectors, conic sections, parametric equations, and polar equations.
 Emphasis is on activities, participation through modeling, group activities, and communication in mathematics.
 Students are expected to use technology, including graphing calculators throughout the course.
 This course is designed to prepare students for further mathematical study in AP Calculus.